duqtools/duqtools/docs/canonical.md

-# Setup
+# Canonical UQ

+Duqtools aims to automate workflows that researchers would normally perform manually or using ad-hoc scripts.

+One of the requirements for duqtools is that configurations must be sharable by users to perform standard procedures or canonical UQ.
+These are enabled through template-based run generation.

+This means that the modifications performed by duqtools are completely reproducible with minimal programming (i.e. changing the yaml config).
+The templates can be re-used and shared, which enables standardized UQ or sensitivity tests.
+But also makes it convenient to re-use scripts locally.

-The setup subcommand takes a config template and turns it into a valid duqtools config.
+The setup subcommand takes a config template and turns it into a valid duqtools config (`duqtools.yaml`):

-To run the command:

 `duqtools setup`

-Check out [the command-line interface](../command-line-interface.md#setup) for more info on how to use this command.
+Check out [the command-line interface](./command-line-interface.md#setup) for more info on how to use this command.

 ## The `setup` template

-Unlike most of the other commands, `duqtools` setup does not require a config file, it *creates* the config file for you.
+Unlike most of the other commands, `duqtools setup` does not require a config file, it *creates* the config file for you.

 You can pass the IMAS handle to use as `template_data`, the run name (this defines the name of the run directory) and the template file (defaults to `duqtools.template.yaml`):